 - you have pain in your abdomen or pain during sex

 - you have fever and chills

 You don’t need to see your doctor if the bleeding just happens once.
 But if it keeps happening, or if other symptoms of a vaginal infection persist, then you should see a doctor or family planning clinic.

-If you have had unprotected sex with someone who may have a sexually transmitted infection (STI) you should make an appointment at a sexual health clinic or your doctor.
+If you have had unprotected sex with someone who may have an STI.
+You should make an appointment at a sexual health clinic or your doctor.

-If you have been bleeding after an infection, you should see your doctor who may be able to prescribe you some medicine and rule out any further infections or disorders.
+Vaginal infections are treatable.
+Your doctor may prescribe you some medicine and will also rule out any further infections or disorders.

 Not sure what to do next?

-If you are still concerned about vaginal bleeding caused by infection, check your symptoms with healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about vaginal bleeding caused by infection, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).